 Quick Overview:

 The Razorback trail is a 22km, grade 4 hike located in the Alpine National Park in Victoria.
-The hike should take around 7 hours to complete.
+The hike should take the average person around seven hours to complete.

 The Razorback is a walking track that runs along the sharp, treeless ridgeline of the Australian Alps, meandering its way from Mt Hotham, all the way to Mt Feathertop.
 At 1922m, Feathertop is the second-highest peak in Victoria.